News Alert: The geko™ device receives FDA 510(k) for edema reduction supporting entry in the USA. Read The Full Press Release

 - The case for adopting the geko™ device is supported for use in people who have a high risk of venous thromboembolism and for whom other mechanical and pharmacological methods of prophylaxis are impractical or contraindicated.

-- The case is supported because of the plausibility that the geko™ device may reduce the high risk of venous thromboembolism in patients who cannot
+- The case is supported because of the plausibility that the geko™ device may reduce the high risk of venous thromboembolism in patients who cannot use other forms of prophylaxis, and the low risk of the device causing harm.

 The benefits of using geko™